CONTEXT

 Landscape Ethnography

-The project employed two distinct methods to allow non-human participation in the design process.
+The project employed two methods to allow non-human participation in the design process.
 The first approach involved conducting a landscape ethnography study.
 Rather than treating wool as a generic material and universalizing the landscape of origin, the project emphasized the unique and distinctive qualities of the landscape from which the wool originated; the dikes along the Maas between Lith and Ravestijn.
 The primary objective of the landscape ethnography study was to gain insight into the intricate relationship between the sheep and their specific environment.
 This in-depth understanding sheds light on the relationships that should be included in the design process and how design decisions could impact these relationships.

 FIELDNOTES